Acting Members of the Board

 I grew up in the Dallas-Fort Worth area.
 After a career working in genetics research labs, I retired to Hawaii in 2012.
 I bought a three-acre spaghetti lot in Orchidland Estates and began slowly replacing the invasive weed trees with palms.
 Because my property has no soil, I have been hauling hundreds of pickup loads of green waste mulch from the Hilo landfill to mix with black cinder in order to provide something for the plants to grow in.
 I knew nothing about palms when I arrived, but gradually started leaning the names by visiting the Pana`ewa Zoo, Hawaii Tropical Botanical Gardens, and many private gardens of other HIPS members.
 In addition to my interest in palms, I also served as president of the Hilo Orchid Society and was the show chair for the annual orchid show in 2015.
 All of the trees on my property are slathered in orchids.

-Rick Jones, Vice President
+Sara Wagner, Vice President

 Chris Friesen, Treasurer

 Chris Friesen and his wife Amy bought an abandoned ornamental plant nursery in Pahoa shortly after the 2018 eruption stopped.
 A semi-retired mathematician from Canada by way of Ohio, Chris and Amy are beginning a grand project to reclaim a beautiful tropical forest from the weedy overgrowth.
 They are both active in the orchid society and other gardening groups.